Robust topological quantum state transfer with long-range interactions in Rydberg arrays: Robust quantum state transfer in Rydberg models

 where the parameters $h_m$ and $p$ are chosen to maximize the transfer efficiency.
 The inset shows the energy gap between the mid-gap state and the bulk spectrum over the relevant region of parameter space, with the dashed and solid line indicating the linear and optimized paths, respectively.
 The optimized trajectory is designed to follow a region of larger spectral gap throughout the evolution, thereby allowing the parameters to be varied more rapidly while maintaining adiabaticity.
 As a result, a target fidelity of $F>99.9\%$ is achieved after a transfer time of $T_{\text{transfer}}^{\text{o}} = 19.5\,\mu\text{s}$ for the optimized path, while the linear path requires more than twice as long, $T_{\text{transfer}}^{\text{l}} = 43\,\mu\text{s}$.

 We find that the long-range character of the dipole–dipole couplings can significantly enhance the efficiency of the adiabatic transfer protocol.
 Figure \ref{LRvsNNOdd} compares the transfer fidelity obtained with the full long-range Rydberg interactions, described by the eSSH Hamiltonian in \eqref{eq:ExtendedSSH}, to the case where only nearest neighbour couplings are retained, corresponding to the standard SSH Hamiltonian in \eqref{eq:HamiltonianSSH}.
+In both cases the smooth path parametrized by \eqref{SmoothOptimizedPath} was optimized independently.
 The advantage of the long-range couplings becomes more pronounced when considering the transfer velocity as

 with $l$ being the effective distance between left- and right-edge states, here being $l=a(N-1)/2$, which quantifies the distance traversed by the excitation per unit time.
 As shown in the inset of Figure \ref{LRvsNNOdd}, for a chain of $N=19$ atoms the inclusion of long-range couplings leads to a $22\%$ increase in the transfer velocity compared to the nearest neighbour case.
 This enhancement can be attributed to a broadening of the minimum energy gap along the adiabatic path when additional coupling terms are present, which allows for faster parameter variations while still satisfying the adiabaticity criterion.